i2pchat/i2pchat-quasar-monorepo/README.md

 <blockquote><i>Motto: "Made for people"</i></blockquote>

+## Implementation notes

-To be done using Quasar https://quasar.dev/
+ * To be done using Quasar https://quasar.dev/